Fundamentals of Wildland Fire Ecology and Management

 Structure:

 The Fundamentals of Wildland Fire Ecology and Management micro-credential program consists of three online courses.
-Each course includes 15 hours of instruction and 5-hours of learning activities.
+Each course consists of 30 hours of online, asynchronous learning activities, which includes online lectures, readings, exercises and assignments.

 Technology Requirements: